fMRIPrep: A Robust Preprocessing Pipeline for fMRI Data

 “Glass box” philosophy - Automation should not mean that one should not visually inspect the results or understand the methods.
 Thus, fMRIPrep provides visual reports for each subject, detailing the accuracy of the most important processing steps.
 This, combined with the documentation, can help researchers to understand the process and decide which subjects should be kept for the group level analysis.

+Citation boilerplate.
 Please acknowledge this work using the citation boilerplate that fMRIPrep includes in the visual report generated for every subject processed.
-For an illustration of how the citation boilerplate generally reads, please check our documentation.
+For a more detailed description of the citation boilerplate and its relevance, please check out the NiPreps documentation.

 - Usage Notes

 - Execution and the BIDS format

 - Positional Arguments

 - Options for filtering BIDS queries